MottainaiCI/lxd-compose-docs/site/content/docs/_index.md

 ## Setup LXD instances

-LXD has so many features and options that are often configured manually after that you have installed the instance.
-These configurations could be applied at the container level (in this case are lost when you destroy the container) or at the profile level.
+LXD has so many features and options that are often configured manually after you have installed the instance.
+These configurations could be applied at the container level (which in this case are lost when you destroy the container) or at the profile level.
-Personally, I suggest using profiles for this job and indeed **lxd-compose** tries to share a way to register these profiles used on your configuration service and a way to create these profiles from the specs.
-The same for network devices.
+Personally, I suggest using profiles for this job and indeed **lxd-compose** tries to share a way to register these profiles used on your configuration service and create these profiles from the specs.
+The same applies for network devices.

 <--->